 Finding a Wedding Venue

-When it comes to planning wedding venues receptions it’s important to be as detail oriented as possible.
+When it comes to planning wedding receptions at a venue it’s important to be as detail oriented as possible.
 It’s a great idea to either hire a wedding coordinator to help you, choose a location like a hotel that may provide a wedding coordinator, or purchase an all-inclusive wedding package so that many of the details will already be worked out for you.

 Food/Alcohol

 First you must find out what catering restrictions there are at wedding venues.
-Receptions should take into account the vendors you can use and the types of food or alcohol you can serve.
+Wedding receptions should take into account the vendors you can use and the types of food or alcohol you can serve.
 Some wedding venues may not even allow alcohol, so if this is an important component for your party, ask that question early on.
 The next question is price.
 Wedding venues typically charge per person for food and sometimes for bar service as well.
-Alcohol may also be charged based on the actual amount consumed.
-To save money, find out if you can supply your own alcohol.
-If you’re bringing in your own vendors, ask if there are kitchen facilities available at the venues.
+Opting for an all inclusive wedding venue like the Tiffany Ballroom can not only save money, but make your planning easier.

 Wedding Entertainment